 Worse performance with larger resolutions – could this be caused by the fact that the NN may not be able to capture wider ranges of motion?
 It might be useful to analyse the properties of the generated reference picture compared to the current picture, how much rate is consumed by motion, residual etc.

 Study in EE as replacement for the previous inter prediction method.
 Also study training with other material such as BVI, BVI-AOM.

+See further notes under JVET-AK0255 on aspects of training.